vladsaveliev/sequana/doc/developers.rst

 **Sequanix**.

-You can also use specific syntax to have specific widgets in Sequanix (see :ref:`sequanix`).
+You can also use specific syntax to have specific widgets in Sequanix (see :ref:`sequanix_tutorial`).

 First, you may have a file browser widget by adding *_file* after a parameter::